 The reduced rate of 14 percent is applicable, for example to food and animal feed and restaurant and catering services.
 The reduced rate of 10 percent applies, for example to accommodations, books, pharmaceuticals, passenger transport, cultural and sporting services and newspaper and magazines sold by subscription.
 The rate of 0 percent applies for example to the sale and hire of certain vessels and exports of goods.

 Hotel accommodation is subject to the 10 percent VAT rate.
 Passengers transport is also subject to the 10 percent VAT rate as are supplies by restaurants.
 Food (with few exceptions) and beverages (except alcohol beverages) are subject to the 5.5 percent VAT rate.
 Many other specific goods and services could be subject to reduced VAT rates, depending on their exact nature.
 Moreover, there are several other specific VAT rates applicable in Corsica and the overseas territories.

-The following new VAT rates are expected be applicable in France as of 1 January 2014:
+The following new VAT rates are applicable in France as of 1 January 2014:

 •The standard 19.6 percent VAT rate is raised to 20 percent.